Our Favorite Vegetable Varieties in the Garden

 These peas are compact plants with extra tendrils so they actually don’t need a trellis as long as you plant them close enough together that they can hold each other up (how sweet).
 This growth habit makes them really easy to sow in abundance without having to erect a large support system, so we often put these out at our community garden plot where they produce lots of sweet succulent peas with minimal oversight.

-Dry Beans: Cherokee Trail of Tears Black Beans
+Dry Beans: Cherokee Black Pole Beans

 We love to try out new dry beans every year because they come in such a dazzling array of shapes and colors, and beans are such a valuable staple crop in our household.
 But we devote most of our bean-growing space to these Cherokee heirloom beans because they have proven year after year to be the most productive.